-First American Edition, 2009 10 9 8 7 6 5 4 3
+First American Edition, 2009 11 12 13 14 10 9 8 7 6 5 4 3 2 1

-Published in the United States by DK Publishing, Inc., 375 Hudson Street, New York, New York 10014
+Published in the United States by DK Publishing, 375 Hudson Street, New York, New York 10014

-Copyright 2009 © Dorling Kindersley Limited, London, A Penguin Company
+Reprinted with revisions 2011 Copyright 2009, 2011 © Dorling Kindersley Limited, London, A Penguin Company

+All rights reserved

-All rights reserved under International and Pan-American Copyright Conventions.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopyring, recording, or otherwise, without prior written permission of the copyright owner.
+Without limiting the rights under copyright reserved above, no part of this publication may be reproduced, stored in or introduced into a retrieval system, or transmitted in any form, or by any means (electronic, mechanical, photocopying, recording, or otherwise), without the prior written permission of both the copyright owner and the above publisher of this book.

 Published in Great Britain by Dorling Kindersley Limited.

 A CIP catalogue record is available from the British Library.
+ISSN: 1479-344X

-ISSN: 1479-344X ISBN: 978 0 7566 3954 9
+ISBN: 978 0 7566 7049 8